Odrec/deep_doc_class/README.md

 `./copy_files_manual_check.run -fp [PATH OF DOCUMENTS TO CLASSIFY] -rp [PATH FOR RESULTS]`

+## Known Errors

+We have heard back that when using the Docker Container, there are some things to take into account and possibly adjust manually:
+- The metadata export file has to be explicitly named metadata.csv and be moved to .../files/ directory
+- If the pdf files are in subfolders, they might all have to moved into the highest directory, like this:
+`    mv */*.pdf .`
+- The file IDs might have to be amended with their .pdf endings, this is possible with the following command:
+`    for i in uploads/*/*; do mv "$i" "$i.pdf"; done`

+Please let us know of any other errors that have occured when using the software so far!
+We will make sure to amend these problems instead of providing hotfixes in the future.

 ## USAGE AND PARAMETERS
 ```
 usage: classify_pdf.py [-h] [-fp FP] [-fl FL [FL ...]] [-meta [META]] [-c C]